-NBF will be discharged from the obligation to pay distributions of profits three calendar years from the date of commencing payment.
+NBF will be discharged from the obligation to pay distributions specified in A and B above of profits after a lapse of three calendar years from the date of commencing payment.
 Interest will not accrue on unpaid distributions (Article 14.4 of the Articles of Incorporation).